^

 Inflammation of the bladder is one of the most common diseases of the urinary system.
 The main feature of the pathology is its painful and acute symptoms:

-Acute pain with cystitis
+Acute pain in cystitis

-• Discomfort affects the crotch, anus, genitals.
+• Discomfort affects the perineum, anus, and genitals.

-Temperature for acute cystitis
+Temperature in acute cystitis

 First signs